xvyeh/Verbal-Memory-Game/README.md

+# Change it to multiplayer, use supabase, person with higher score wins and gets elo which will be shown instead of a leaderboard.

 # 🧠 Verbal Memory Game

 A full-stack verbal memory game inspired by [HumanBenchmark.com](https://humanbenchmark.com/tests/verbal-memory) - test how many words you can remember before making a mistake!